 This delicious Instant Pot Pork Roast is brimming with flavor from a rub of garlic, thyme, allspice, salt, and pepper.
 A quick sear enhances the flavor of the pork roast.
 Then the Instant Pot pressure cooks the roast until tender and moist.
 There is no need to marinate the Instant Pot pork roast as the Instant Pot does all the work of tenderizing and infusing flavor.

 Sunday pot roast is a traditional American fare.
 Often that roast is beef chuck and not pork shoulder.
-However, you can a similar satisfying dinner that wraps you in comfort food glory from an Instant Pot Pork Shoulder.
+However, you can make a similar satisfying dinner that wraps you in comfort food glory from an Instant Pot Pork Roast.
 I like to change up the menu just to keep things interesting.
-This pork roast rates up there as one of those keepers you will find loved by your family and dinner guests.
+This Instant Pot pork roast rates up there as one of those keepers you will find loved by your family and dinner guests.

 - Boneless Pork Shoulder.
 Pork shoulder or, as it is sometimes called, pork butt is the cut needed.
 A boneless cut will help it fit in the pot.
 If there is a fat cap, you can leave it on or trim it off.
 I find it much easier to leave the fat cap on and cut it away after cooking.
 Put the pork fat side up in the pot.
 This will allow the fatty juices to add more flavor to the pork.

 - Seasoning Rub.
 A mixture of garlic, salt, pepper, thyme, and allspice are all it takes for this richly flavored roast.
 If you like, you can make a larger batch of the seasoning rub.
 Tightly seal it in a jar and label it.
 Spices can be stored for a year or more.